Danielmark001/sc2002-btoms/README.md

    java -cp bin main.BtomsApp
    ```

-Congratulations, you have successfully cloned, compiled, and run the FYPMS project!
+Congratulations, you have successfully cloned, compiled, and run the BTOMS project!

 ### Using Eclipse